bioinfologics/w2rap/README.md

  ```

-If the `Aevrage insert size` field is missing, then the software has not been able to calculate it, which indiates that there is a serious issue with either the data or the configuration.
-As most contigs are significantly longer than the average insert size of the paired end library. most paired end reads map to the same contig.
+If the `Average insert size` field is missing, then the software has not been able to calculate it, which indiates that there is a serious issue with either the data or the configuration.
+As most contigs are significantly longer than the average insert size of the paired end library, most paired end reads map to the same contig.
 A PE link is a part of the graph which a read and its pair connect.
 Their distance apart on the graph must be consistent with the insert size.
 If two edges of the graph are linked by a read pair from one of the libraries used for scaffolding, then we have an 'Accumulated connection.'

 The scaffolding begins after the reads have been loaded onto the graph.
 In cycles, the scaffolder classifies contigs like so: